What Marketing for Personal Trainers Actually Looks Like

 Local SEO gains compound.
 By month twelve a well-run program should produce leads from four or more sources at a blended CPL lower than paid-only baseline.

-Common Personal Trainer Marketing Mistakes
+Common Personal Trainers Marketing Mistakes

 Running Broad Match Without Tight Negatives